revbayes/revbayes.github.io/tutorials/divrate/modules/simple_overview.md

 There are several reasons why diversification rates for the entire study group can vary through time, for example: adaptive radiation, diversity dependence and mass-extinction events.
 We can detect a signal any of these causes by detecting diversification rate variation through time.
-Thus, we extend the (basic) constant-rate models to diversification-rate variation through time {% cite Stadler2011 Hoehna2015a %}.

 The different tutorials references below cover different scenarios for diversification rate variation through time.
 The common theme of these studies is that the diversification process is tree-wide, that is,